hjolles/hello-world/README.md

 # hello-world
 Hope's test Git site
-This site is primarily used for API Documentation
+This site is primarily used for API Documentation Tools Experimentation and Notes